-Objective: Provide sufficient commercial area for retail, professional, and recreational uses and social and other services to meet the basic requirements of residents and workers in the community.
+Objective: Provide sufficient commercial area for retail, professional, and recreational uses and social and other services to meet the basic requirements of residents and workers in the community as well as take advantage of the strategic location of the Mercy Interchange for regional commercial uses.

 The General Plan requires that new communities develop convenience shopping and commercial office facilities to serve community residents.
 It also recommends that all commercial projects be reviewed on an area wide basis, so that new commercial developments will not intrude on the market areas of other commercial activities.
+The development of a regional commercial center provides Class A office in a high quality corporate campus environment as well as shopping opportunities that are not provided by local neighborhood and community retail.

 Figure 16 shows the existing and proposed commercial developments in the surrounding communities.
 Community-level commercial services are available in Mira Mesa and Scripps Ranch, and also in Peñasquitos East.
 Most of these facilities, however, are designed to serve their own locales and are some distance from the Miramar Ranch North community.
-Regional shopping is provided by University Towne Centre in University City and is proposed in Carmel Mountain Ranch near I-15.
+Regional shopping is provided by University Towne Centre in University City, North County Fair in Escondido and in Carmel Mountain Ranch near I-15.